-- 2. The closures will be recorded on the Centre's website and via Heart FM radio station (report online at https://tinyurl.com/WiltsSchools), including their website detailing closed settings.
-Password is required CEO and Leona Smith have access.
-Facebook and Twitter will be used where appropriate. - 3.
-The Centre will make all practicable efforts to keep parents informed as to the situation with the Centre during adverse weather conditions, as we appreciate that such conditions and the uncertainty places very considerable difficulties upon parents.
+- 1. In the event of extreme weather, The Oaks and RISE Preschool will be closed if the St. Paul's Primary School is closed or there are extenuating circumstances beyond our control. - 2.
+The closures will be recorded on the Trust's website, social media and via Heart FM radio station (report online at https://tinyurl.com/WiltsSchools), including their website detailing closed settings.
+Password is required CEO and Debbie White have access.
+Facebook and Instagram will be used where appropriate. - 3.
+The Hub will make all practicable efforts to keep parents informed as to the situation with the Hub during adverse weather conditions, as we appreciate that such conditions and the associated uncertainty places very considerable difficulties upon parents.
 However, parents are expected to check the website and/or make themselves aware of the radio broadcasts when it is clear that a closure is a possibility.
 We will also endeavour to contact preschool parents via text/ phone.

-The Centre appreciates that during bad weather children may arrive later than normal; parents should endeavour to contact the Centre to let them know they are on their way if likely to be delayed.
-The Centre recognises there will be isolated instances where families are cut off, even where the clear majority of children can get into the Centre.
+The preschool appreciates that during bad weather children may arrive later than normal; parents should endeavour to contact the preschool to let them know they are on their way if likely to be delayed.
+The Hub recognises there will be isolated instances where families are cut off, even where the clear majority of children can get into the Hub.

-If a Centre must close during the day due to unforeseen worsening weather or similar unforeseen circumstances, parents will be contacted by phone either at home or work and asked to collect their child/ren.
+If the Hub must close during the day due to unforeseen worsening weather or similar unforeseen circumstances, parents will be contacted by phone either at home or work and asked to collect their child/ren.
 Such an early release will only be contemplated in very extreme circumstances.